Burton Infidel Snowboard Binding Review

-Heel-Toe Response: I thought it would of been worse but it’s not that bad.
-Usually the heel side has more leverage but in this case it’s reversed.
+Heel-Toe Response: I thought it would have been worse but it’s not that bad.
+Usually the heel side has more leverage but in this case, it’s reversed.
 It’s just a shade above poor edge to edge but I thought it would be worse.

 Boot Support: The support is great around the ankle thanks to the good asymmetrical ankle strap but the noodle high back makes you feel pretty open and free.
-I personally like more support but I could definitely see how a full time jibber or pure street rider would love this feel.
+I personally like more support but I could definitely see how a full-time jibber or pure street rider would love this feeling.
 It’s much closer to skating than snowboarding.